orafaelreis/EmptyStateView/README.md

 ## Manual Installation

 This repository contains a demonstration.
-So, copy only 'EmptyStateView' folder into your Xcode project.
+So, copy only 'EmptyState' folder into your Xcode project.
 It contains the EmptyStateView.h and EmptyStateView.m files.

 ## How To Use